Love-and-Tolerance/guide-site-dev/README.md

 This guide will walk you through the steps of making your very own resource pack for Minecraft.
 One thing different about this guide is, it’s also a resource pack!
 Everything covered in this guide will also be in the resource pack, so you can download it and get hands-on with everything we cover.
 To download the latest version, go to the releases page.

 This guide has been hosted on GitHub for a reason; we want you to help make this guide the best it can be.
-If you see something that is wrong, or think you can expand a section to make it better, we encourage you to Fork this repository and do a Pull Request with your additions (don't forget to add yourself to the credits).
+If you see something that is wrong, or think you can expand a section to make it better, we encourage you to Fork this repository and do a Pull Request with your additions (don't forget to add yourself to the credits)!
-Forked from Love + Tolerence, I hope to improve it for a while!

 ## Table of contents <!-- omit in toc -->